-We also live in a rapidly changing world.
+We live in a rapidly changing world.
 Even blue-chip corporations have to adapt to new technologies and new consumer bases.
 If you’re a VP or CXO in your 50s, you probably haven’t spent much time dealing with Millennial or Gen Z consumers, AI, predictive analytics, or Instagram.
 But the younger manager coming up behind you has, and it may be just a matter of time before your employer decides their relevance is more valuable than your experience.

-What About Age Discrimination?
+So What Can You Do About Age Discrimination?

 Ageism is real – I know because I faced it myself.
 What I learned from the experience can help you.

-“But wait,” you say, “isn’t age discrimination illegal?”
-It is.
-But saving costs by eliminating or downgrading highly paid positions is not.
+“But wait,” you say, “doesn’t the law protect me?”
+Yes–up to a point.
+Saving costs by eliminating or downgrading highly paid positions is not illegal.
 Nor is replacing a senior employee with a junior one because the younger person has knowledge that is more relevant to the current state of the marketplace or business.
 Being an older, highly paid employee puts you at risk for both.
-Even if the company lets you go purely because of your age, you’ll have to undergo a costly, stressful, and protracted legal battle to prove it.
-And to what end: so you can force them to give you back your job when they’ve shown they no longer want you around?

 Take Control With Franchising